hvishwanath/kafka-site-md/content/en/39/operations/kraft.md

 ## Deploying Considerations

   * Kafka server's `process.role` should be set to either `broker` or `controller` but not both.
 Combined mode can be used in development environments, but it should be avoided in critical deployment environments.
-  * For redundancy, a Kafka cluster should use 3 controllers.
-More than 3 controllers is not recommended in critical environments.
-In the rare case of a partial network failure it is possible for the cluster metadata quorum to become unavailable.
-This limitation will be addressed in a future release of Kafka.
+  * For redundancy, a Kafka cluster should use 3 or more controllers, depending on factors like cost and the number of concurrent failures your system should withstand without availability impact.
+For the KRaft controller cluster to withstand `N` concurrent failures the controller cluster must include `2N + 1` controllers.
   * The Kafka controllers store all the metadata for the cluster in memory and on disk.
 We believe that for a typical Kafka cluster 5GB of main memory and 5GB of disk space on the metadata log director is sufficient.